 The members of the Board moved to dismiss the case, arguing that their conduct was protected by the business judgment rule, that appraisal was plaintiffs’ exclusive remedy, and that an exculpatory provision in FSI’s Articles of Incorporation insulated the Board from liability.

 The court denied the Board’s motion to dismiss, ruling that “it is possible that Plaintiffs will be able to proffer evidence consistent with their theories and in support of the relief demanded.”
 The court further concluded that plaintiffs’ allegations of fraud and deceptive conduct by the Board were sufficiently alleged to take their claims outside of the FSI Articles of Incorporation’s exculpatory provision, the business judgment rule, and Minnesota’s appraisal statute.
 Plaintiffs will now seek damages against the members of the FSI Board for their roles in the unlawful takeover of FSI.
-Robbins Geller attorneys Stuart A. Davidson and Christopher C. Gold serve as lead counsel for the plaintiffs in the action.
+Robbins Geller attorney Stuart A. Davidson serves as lead counsel for the plaintiffs in the action.

 In re FSI Int'l, Inc. S’holder Litig., No. 10-CV-12-1118, 2013 Minn.
 Dist.
 LEXIS 1 (Minn.
 Dist.
 Ct.
 Apr.
 17, 2013).